grexi/documentation/Platform Documentation.md

 #### Caching Proxy

 The loadbalancing and routing tier that is in front of all deployments includes a [Varnish] caching proxy.
 To have your requests cached directly in Varnish and speed up the response time through this, ensure you have set correct cache control headers for the request.
 Also ensure, that the request does not include a cookie.
 Cookies are often used to keep state accross requests (e.g. if a user is logged in).
-To avoid caching responses for logged in users and returning them to other users Varnish is configured to never cache requests with cookies.
-To be able to cache requests in Varnish for apps that rely on cookies we recommend using a cookieless domain.
+To avoid caching responses for logged in users and returning them to other users, Varnish is configured to never cache requests with cookies.
+We recommend having another 'cookieless' domain to be able to cache requests in Varnish for apps that rely on cookies.

 You can check if a request was cached in Varnish by checking the response's *X-varnish-cache* header.
 The value HIT means the respons was answered directly from the cache, and MISS means it was not.

 #### In-Memory Caching

-To make requests that can't use a cookieless domain faster you can use in memory caching to store arbitrary data from database query results to complete http responses.
-Since the cloudControl routing tier distributes requests accross all available containers it is recommended to cache data in a way that makes it available also for requests that are routed to different containers.
+To make requests that can't use a cookieless domain faster, you can use in memory caching to store arbitrary data from database query results to complete http responses.
+Since the cloudControl routing tier distributes requests accross all available containers it is recommended to cache data in a way that the cache is also available for requests that are routed to different containers.
 A battle tested solution for this is Memcached which is available via the [MemCachier Add-on].
 Refer to the [managing Add-ons](#managing-add-ons) section on how to add it.
 Also the [MemCachier Documentation] has detailed instructions on how to use it for your language and framework of choice.

 ### Cache Breakers

 When caching requests on client side or in a caching proxy, the URL is usually used as the cache identifier.
 As long as the URL stays the same and the cached response has not expired, the request is answered from cache.
 As part of every deployment all containers are started from a clean image.
 This ensures that all containers have the latest app code including templates, css, image and javascript files.
 But when using far future expire headers as recommended above this doesn't change anything if the response was cached at client or loadbalancer level.
 To ensure clients get the latest and greatest version it is recommend to include a changing parameter into the URL.
 This is commonly referred to as a cache breaker.

-As part of the set of [environment variables](#environment-variables) in the deployment runtime environment the DEP_VERSION is made available to the app.
+The [environment variables](#environment-variables) of the deployment runtime environment contain the DEP_VERSION of the app.
 If you want to force a refresh of the cache when a new version is deployed you can use the DEP_VERSION to accomplish this.

 This technique works for URLs as well as for the keys in in-memory caches like `Memcached`.
 Imagine you have cached values in Memcached that you want to keep between deploys and have values in Memcached that you want refreshed for each new version.
 Since Memcached only allows flushing the complete cache you would lose all cached values.
-Including the DEP_VERSION as in the key is an easy way to ensure that the cache gets refreshed.
+Including the DEP_VERSION in the key is an easy way to ensure that the cache is clear for new version without flushing.

 ## Scheduled Jobs and Background Workers